-Two months ago the surfing bug bit me extra hard.
+Two years earlier, the surfing bug bit us extra hard.

-Mom drove me from school and waited in the lot of the industrial park, while I knocked on the door of Ron Heavyside’s shaping room.
+My small business was made possible by my Mom, who drove me from school and waited in the lot of the industrial park of the local surfboard factory were I purchased supplies.
+I remember tentatively opening the door of a shaping room and looking up at six foot 3 inch Ron Heavyside, owner of Nomad Surfboards.
 The scream of his power planer made knocking useless.
-I startled him from his concentration.
-He gave me a death-stare and took off his dust mask.
+I startled him and he gave me a death-stare while taking off his dust mask.

 “Look kid, I don’t make any money, interrupting my work to pump resin into your plastic milk carton containers.”

-I would beg and he would say “Ok that’s it!
+I begged and begged until he agreed.
+“Ok that’s it!
 Two gallons of resin.
-Give me twenty dollars and beat it”
+Give me twenty dollars and beat it!”

-On the ninety minute flight from Florida, I listened to music the old fashioned way.
+On the ninety minute flight from Florida, I looked out the planes’ window.

-An elbow shaped stretch of rock and sand appeared out the turboprop planes window.
+Finally, an elbow shaped stretch of rock and sand appeared.